 Your proxy, if properly submitted and not revoked prior to its use, will be voted in accordance with the instructions you give.
-Properly submitted proxies that do not contain voting instructions and that are not "broker non-votes" will be voted (1) FOR the director nominees identified in Proposal 1 herein, (2) FOR the ratification of the appointment of BKD, LLP as our independent registered public accounting firm for 2021 and (3) in accordance with the best judgement of the persons appointed as proxies upon the transaction of such other business as may properly come before the Annual Meeting.
+Properly submitted proxies that do not contain voting instructions and that are not "broker non-votes" will be voted (1) FOR the director nominees identified in Proposal One herein; (2) FOR Nonbinding Say-on-Proposal; (3) FOR Say-on-Frequency, an advisory vote on executive compensation every three years; (4) FOR to Eliminate Preemptive Rights; (5) FOR to Establish a new class of Preferred Stock; (6) FOR the ratification of the appointment of FORVIS, LLP as our independent registered public accounting firm for 2023 and (7) in accordance with the best judgement of the persons appointed as proxies upon the transaction of such other business as may properly come before the Annual Meeting.